MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/bitlocker/Enable-BitLocker.md

 We strongly recommend specifying the encryption method.
 By default, BitLocker uses XTS-AES-128.
 You can opt XTS-AES-256 for stronger security.
 However, if you are encrypting a removable media and intend to use it on Windows 8.1 or Windows Server 2012 R2, you must opt either AES-128 or AES-256 for backward compatibility.
-You may request hardware encryption but Microsoft strongly advices against it.
-For further guidance, see the "[ADV180028 Security Advisory][1]".
+You may request hardware encryption but we strongly advise against it.
+For further guidance, see the [ADV180028 Security Advisory][1].

 This cmdlet returns a BitLocker volume object.
 If you choose recovery password as your key protector but do not specify a 48-digit recovery password, this cmdlet generates a random one for you, and